Koki Niwa: 2014: First ITTF World Tour Title

 At the 2014 World Team Table Tennis Championships in Tokyo, Niwa won 4 out of his 5 matches, contributing to Team Japan's bronze medal.
 At the 2014 World Tour Grand Finals in Bangkok, the Niwa/Matsudaira pair lost in the final to Korean pair Cho Eonrae and Seo Hyundeok.

 Niwa won the 2014 World Tour Russian Open title in the men's singles event, defeating England's Paul Drinkhall in the final.
 The Niwa/Matsudaira pair competed in the semi-finals and were defeated by the Russian pair Fedor Kuzmin and Grigory Vlasov.

 2015

 At the 2015 World Table Tennis Championships, Niwa reached the 4th round before being defeated by China's Fan Zhendong.
 In the doubles event, the Niwa/Matsudaira pair reached the semi-finals, and were defeated by Fan Zhendong and Zhou Yu.
 This was the last international partnership with Kenta Matsudaira.

 2016

-At the 2016 World Team Table Tennis Championships in Kuala Lampur, Niwa contributed to Team Japan's success in winning the silver medal.
+At the 2016 World Team Table Tennis Championships in Kuala Lumpur, Niwa contributed to Team Japan's success in winning the silver medal.
 The team lost to Team China in the final.

 Niwa represented Japan at the 2016 Summer Olympics in the men's singles event.
 He reached the quarterfinals before being defeated by eventual silver medalist Zhang Jike.
 In the Men's team event, Niwa contributed to team Japan's first silver medal in the category.
 However, Niwa expressed discontentment with his performance, not winning any singles matches.